 And then she handed me a letter:

 You see what she did, right?
 I spent her entire high school career, her whole life really, trying to help her get ready to leave, to open her mind and heart to all of the possibilities before her, to live the life God gave her to the full, to discover and grow her gifts and to share them, to understand our time to do that is limited.
-With maybe one too many safety talks thrown in, but whatever.
-And in one big BOOM she gave the same back to me.
-In getting herself ready to leave, she helped get me ready for my firstborn to be out in the world doing her own thing, and she encouraged me to live my own life more richly, despite my tendency to sometimes play it too safe or to get bogged down by viewing things with a glass half-empty or dark lens.
+I did it with maybe one too many safety talks thrown in, but whatever.
+And in one beautiful brush stroke she gave the same to me in return.
+In getting herself ready to leave, she helped prepare me for my firstborn to be out in the world doing her own thing, and she encouraged me to live my own life more richly, despite my tendency to sometimes play it too safe or to get bogged down by viewing things with a glass half-empty or dark lens.
 She reminded me that my time is limited as well, and that I have wings too.
 And in so doing, she solidified our bond in her own beautiful way.
 She’s an amazing kid, that’s not news, but she blew me away this time.
 Completely.

 Here’s the journal which makes the title I chose for my blog self-explanatory: